giotramu/postcss-config/README.md

 ## PostCSS Preset Env.
 Why not?

-[PostCSS Preset Env][postcss-preset-env-url] is fantastic, but I want more control over CSS output.
-Furthermore, I appreciate both the SASS (Dart SASS is awesome) and PostCSS ecosystems.
-I prefer to merge them... 🧪
+[PostCSS Preset Env][postcss-preset-env-url] is fantastic, but if you want more control over CSS output and appreciate both the SASS and PostCSS ecosystems, merge them through this config.

 ## Thanks